-SUNY Cortland's Community Roundtable Series provides programs on diverse intellectual, regional and cultural topics of interest to College faculty, staff and community members.
-Each roundtable is free and open to the public.
+SUNY Cortland's Community Roundtable Series provides programs on diverse intellectual, regional and cultural topics led by college faculty, staff and community members.

 Lindy Glennon, Executive Director, Cortland County Community Action Program, Inc.

 Joyce Allen, Adult Education Coordinator, Cortland County Community Action Program, Inc.

 John Suarez, Director, Institute for Civic Engagement, SUNY Cortland

 Park Center Hall of Fame Room (Room 1118)

 Parking is available in the lots surrounding Park Center.

 The Opportunity Community model is a national movement designed to create the types of communities we all want to live in by increasing prosperity for people living in the crisis of poverty.
 The program’s comprehensive approach builds on the existing strengths of the people it serves with support from businesses, social service, education, healthcare, justice, faith-based organizations and community members.
 The Cortland County Community Action Program, Inc. (CAPCO) is leading the effort to launch the program locally.